Kentucky's Mo Dioubate reveals how watching Shai Gilgeous-Alexander, Kevin Knox & others solidified his opinion about the Wildcats

 Mo Dioubate has two years of NCAA eligibility left

-Mo Dioubate has two years of eligibility left and will be trying to do what he can to raise his draft stock.
-Although he broke out as a sophomore, he has not emerged as a star at the college level.
-The former four-star recruit will be trying to show he has NBA potential in his junior season.
+Mo Dioubate has two years of eligibility remaining and will look to raise his draft stock.
+Although he broke out as a sophomore, he has not yet emerged as a star at the college level.
+The former four-star recruit will try to show he has NBA potential in his junior season.

-Dioubate is joining a Kentucky squad that performed well after a coaching change before last season.
-Long-time coach John Calipari left the Wildcats to join the Arkansas Razorbacks before last season.
+He is joining a Kentucky squad that performed well after a coaching change before last season.
+Longtime coach John Calipari left the Wildcats to join the Arkansas Razorbacks.
 As a result, Mark Pope was brought in as his replacement.

 Under Pope, the Wildcats reached the Sweet 16 for the first time since 2019.
 With the addition of Dioubate, they likely have goals of an even deeper run in 2026.